TaylorMonacelli/openunison.github.io/docs/deployauth.md

 3. A client secret
 4. Claims from your identity provider

-The following are rquired for OpenUnison:
+The following are required for OpenUnison:

 | Attribute | Description | Example |
 | --------- | ----------- | ------- |